bioinfo-biols/CIRIquant/README.md

 ### 4. Example Usage ###

-Test data set can be retrived under `test_data/quant` folder, you can replace the path of required software in the `chr1.yml` with your own version
+Test data set can be retrived from `test_data.tar.gz`, you can replace the path of required software in the `chr1.yml` with your own version

 ```
+tar zxvf test_data.tar.gz
 cd test_data/quant
-CIRIquant2 --config chr1.yml \
+CIRIquant -t 4 \
-    -1 test_1.fq.gz \
+          -1 ./test_1.fq.gz \
-    -2 test_2.fq.gz \
+          -2 ./test_2.fq.gz \
+          --config ./chr1.yml \
+          --no-gene \
-    -o ./test_output \
+          -o ./test \
-    -p test \
+          -p test
-    -t 4
 ```

 The output file `test.gtf` should be located under `test_data/quant/test_output/`